-- 11.5.09 Proof of Birth Date: You will be required to furnish the District with certified proof of date of birth at the time of appointment. - 11.5.10 Proof of Right to Work: You will be required to furnish the District with proof of citizenship or right to work by completing the Federal Form I-9 and providing appropriate supporting documentation. - 11.5.11 Personnel File: A personnel file will be established for you.
+- 11.5.09 Proof of Birth Date: You will be required to furnish the District with certified proof of date of birth at the time of appointment. - 11.5.10 Proof of Right to Work: Within three (3) business days of the date employment begins, employees must provide adequate documentation of their eligibility to work in the United States.
+The park district requires all new employees to furnish proof of citizenship or right to work by completing the Federal Form I-9 and providing appropriate supporting documentation within the first three days of employment. - 11.5.11 Personnel File: A personnel file will be established for you.
 All pertinent employment information and forms, including without limitation, employment application, references, evaluations, commendations, disciplinary actions, and other employment records will be contained in this file.
 Your medical and benefits records will be maintained in a separate file.
 Information contained in your files will not be released or disclosed without your written consent, except to persons with a lawful right or need to know, including without limitation, pursuant to a court order.